Leo Michael

 Leo Michael (born July 2, 1962) is an American Anglican bishop.
 He is the Bishop Ordinary of the Diocese of the Holy Trinity and Great Plains of the Holy Catholic Church (Anglican Rite).
 Michael was consecrated by Stephen C. Reber of the United Episcopal Church of North America in April 2006.
-He is married to Holly and lives in Kansas City, Missouri where he serves as Rector of St. James Anglican Church.
+He is married to Holly and lives in Liberty, Missouri where he serves as Rector of St. James Anglican Church.